MeTheKaptain/Lab-Manager-Resources/README.md

 #### Perkin-Elmer (Revvity)

 * Specifically used for the LANCE Ultra cAMP assay kit *(now from the Revvity line)*
+* Two companies have spawned from a single one, Revvity looks to be the one we will be working with primarily
 * [PerkinElmer + Revvity Branch Point](https://www.perkinelmer.com)
 * Sales Rep: **none**